 What do Slings do?

 They are lines of tension that greatly contribute to your postural balance, movement efficiency and sensory awareness.
 In other words the way you stand, move and feel correlates with the integrity of your myofascial sling system.
-While Tom (Myers) strongly focusses on their role in postural patterns, James Earls author of Born to Walk, refers to Slings as elastic catapults ‘propelling’ us forward in daily activities such as walking.
+While Tom (Myers) strongly focuses on their role in postural patterns, James Earls author of Born to Walk, refers to Slings as elastic catapults ‘propelling’ us forward in daily activities such as walking.
 We embrace it all and add their value for clear perception and body language.